flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeEcsClusters
-### <p>Describes Amazon ECS clusters that are registered with a stack.
+<blockquote><p>Describes Amazon ECS clusters that are registered with a stack.
 If you specify only a stack ID, you can use the <code>MaxResults</code> and <code>NextToken</code> parameters to paginate the response.
 However, AWS OpsWorks Stacks currently supports only one cluster per layer, so the result set has a maximum of one element.</p> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Show, Deploy, or Manage permissions level for the stack or an attached policy that explicitly grants permission.
-For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p> <p>This call accepts only one resource-identifying parameter.</p>
+For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p> <p>This call accepts only one resource-identifying parameter.</p></blockquote>

 #### Input Parameters
-* `MaxResults` - _optional_ - Pagination limit
+* `MaxResults` - _optional_ - Pagination limit<br/>
-* `NextToken` - _optional_ - Pagination token
+* `NextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_